skycoin/docs/content/dev-docs/guides/transactions.md

 Although the modifications are non-functional---so they do not change what inputs the transaction uses nor what outputs it pays---they do change the computed hash of the transaction.
 Since each transaction links to previous transactions using hashes as a transaction identifier (txid), a modified transaction will not have the txid its creator expected.

 This isn't a problem for most Bitcoin transactions which are designed to be added to the blockchain immediately.
-But it does become a problem when the output from a transaction is spent before that transaction is added to the block chain.
+But it does become a problem when the output from a transaction is spent before that transaction is added to the blockchain.

 In Skycoin, the fact that signatures are associated to UXTX inputs renders transaction malleability attacks useless.